shortcodes/model-relationship/README.md

-# model-relationship
+# Package model-relationship
-This is package that eases to manage model relationships automatically handling them by observers
+This is package that eases to manage model relationships automatically handling them by trait

-# usage
+# Usage
-All you need to do is to use **Relationship** trait to your model
+All you need to do is to use **Relationship** trait to your model.
+All create and update methods will be substituted by custom trait action that handles relations.

+> Remember to add ```@relation``` annotation above all your relation methods

-# idea
+# How it works

-When request to save or update model package automatically discover relations fields in request and put appropirate changes to database
+When create or update action is triggered trait method automatically discover relations in provided attributes and manage to handle them acording to relation type.

-# handled relation types by now
+### Handled relation types by now

    - BelongsTo
+   - HasOne
    - HasMany
    - BelongsToMany